 Anishinabek Lifeways

-September – May (except March), 2 hrs
+September – May, 2 hrs

 The cultural heritage of West Michigan comes alive through hands‐on experiences with traditional tools and artifacts.
 Investigate how the seasons and resources of this area influenced the lives of Anishinaabe people over 400 years ago.
 Students will explore the following stations during this 2-hour program: